mariasantosfdez/mariasantosfdez.github.io/_pages/about.md

 I received my Ph.D. in Electrical and Computer Engineering from the Georgia Institute of Technology in 2020, advised by Dr. [Magnus Egerstedt](https://engineering.uci.edu/users/magnus-egerstedt).
 My doctoral research was partially supported by a fellowship from La Caixa Foundation.
 Prior to that, I completed a M.S. in Electrical and Computer Engineering from the Georgia Institute of Technology as a Fulbright scholar in 2016 and a B.S/M.S. in Electrical Engineering from the University of Vigo in 2013, for which I was awarded Outstanding Graduate of the Year (Premio Fin de Carrera).

-When I am not in the lab, you can find me playing the violin with friends (beware, sometimes I even try to sing), dancing to latin music, or practicing yoga.
+When I am not in the lab, you can find me playing the violin with friends (beware, sometimes I even try to sing), dancing salsa, or practicing yoga.